German Basic Law – 75th Anniversary of the Grundgesetz

 -There would be a strict separation of powers

--A Federal Constitutional Court would be responsible for interpreting Law.
+-A Federal Constitutional Court would be responsible for interpreting the Law.

 -The multi-party system would be strengthened, and anti-constitutional political parties could be banned.

 The German Grundgesetz was accepted by the council on May 8, 1949.
-(Initially, the State of Bavaria voted against the Document, claiming that it didn’t give enough power to individual states.
-But in the end they agreed to go along with things if everyone else was ok with it).
+(Initially, the State of Bavaria voted against the Document, claiming it didn’t give enough power to individual states.
+But in the end, they agreed to go along with things if everyone else was ok with it).

-After gaining approval from occupying powers, Basic Law (the name is a nod to the code of laws under the Holy Roman Empire) was confirmed in Bonn on the 23rd of May.
-Beginning May 24th, 1949, the country was called the Federal Republic of Germany.
+After gaining approval from occupying powers, Basic Law (the name is a nod to the code of laws under the Holy Roman Empire) was confirmed in Bonn on May 23.
+Beginning May 24, 1949, the country was called the Federal Republic of Germany.

 The German State is a Democratic and Social Federal Republic.
 This means that elections are held, and people vote for both parties and representatives.
-The State has a strong commitment to social solidarity.
-In order to insure this, the Grundgesetz or Basic Law consists of two major parts.
+The State is strongly committed to social solidarity.
+To ensure this, the Grundgesetz, or Basic Law, consists of two major parts.

 What’s important to know about this section of the Grundgesetz is that it comes FIRST.
-Compare this to the United States Constitution where the LAWS come first, and the Bill of Rights come after, as amendments.
-Another important part, while the rest of the German Basic Law can change, the Fundamental Rights are in stone.
+Compare this to the United States Constitution, where LAWS comes first, and the Bill of Rights comes after the Laws as amendments.
+Another important part is that while the rest of the German Basic Law can change, the Fundamental Rights are in stone.

 Articles 20-141 Describe the setup and function of the Government.
 All of it.
 From the Federal level to the State.
 These are broken down into groups.